ranelle-gomez/object-oriented-python-calculator/README.md

 I originally implemented two versions of exponentiate in the calculator.py class: naively named fastExponentiate() and slowExponentiate().
 The former with a tail-recursive design and the latter with normal recursion given a base a case that returns the result variable once the base-case count is reached.
 I first tested the functions using python's built-in timer.
 Testing 3^n (where n is an integer), I found that for small n ranging below 1000, the tail-recursive functions was faster only by a hair.
 I then tried testing above 1000 to find a maximum-recursion-depth error.
 The override this, I added "import sys" along with " sys.setrecursionlimit(9999999)" at my own discretion, appreciating the risky nature of such a design choice.
 Surprisingly, I found that for large n, conventional recursion was always faster.
 I naively believed that the tail-recursive method would perform at constant space while the the the conventional-recursive method would perform linearly.
 Since python is dynamically-typedlanguage, it cannot take advantage of tail-call optimization, where there are n stack frames in conventional recursion over 1 stack frame in a tail-recursive function.

 To ultimately gaugue an optimal function for exponentiation, I wrote a seperate class which exports the runtimes of the iterative, exponential, and tail-recursive designs into a .CSV file.
 The program calls all three functions calculating 1 millionth to the nth power, where n is a non-negative integer from 0 to 20,000.
 The tail-recursive version noticably perfomed the worst in terms of time and was the least reliable by crashing before n = 20,000.
-Iteration was by a hair better than conventional recursion albeit the best performer and most reliable nonetheless (since no new stack frames are opened).
+Iteration was by a hair slow than conventional recursion albeit the best performer and most reliable nonetheless (since no new stack frames are opened).
 Thus, I chose iteration for my final design choice of two_integer_exponentiate(self, base, exponent).
+I included the file in the repository with the two recursive versions of exponentiation for reference.
+Be warned that by the nature of the tail-recursive design, it is not possible to enter negative integers.

 For test cases, I used three nested for-loops ranging from -100 to 100 to test all the functions against python's built-in math operators.
+All tests passed.

 ![Project Image](runtime_benchmark_chart.svg)

 #### Concepts
+- Quadratic-time complexity
 - Tail-recursive calls
 - Object-oriented programming
 - Unit testing